ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/config.md

 }
 ```

-See the full list of [Environment Variables for Hosting](/docs/hosting/environment-variables.html).
+See the full list of <a href="http://wedeploy.com/docs/hosting/environment-variables.html" target="_blank">Environment Variables for Hosting</a>.

 </aside>